B2Opt: Learning to Optimize Black-box Optimization with Little Budget: Introduction

-We test B2Opt on six standard functions with high dimension, the neural network training problem, and the planar mechanic arm problem \cite{ChaoWang2021SolvingMO}.
-The experimental results demonstrate the top rank of B2Opt and the strong representation compared with three population-based baselines, Bayesian optimization, and one learning-to-optimize method \cite{cao2019learning}.
-The highlights of this paper are shown as follows: \begin{itemize} \item Compared with the advanced BBO methods, B2Opt can achieve 3-$10^6$ times performance improvement at $\frac{1}{20}$ times the number of function evaluations.
-Moreover, B2Opt still obtains good performance even if the training dataset is low-fidelity compared with the target black-box function. \item We design a new training method to reduce the evaluation cost of expensive objective functions during training.
-It uses cheap surrogate functions for expensive target tasks instead of directly evaluating the target black-box function. \item We design the B2Opt framework, which has a stronger ability to represent optimization strategies.
-It is easier to map random solutions to optimal solutions with fewer evaluation times during optimization. \end{itemize}
+We test B2Opt on six standard functions with high dimension, the neural network training problem, and the planar mechanic arm problem \cite{wang2022solving}.
+The experimental results demonstrate the top rank of B2Opt and the strong representation compared with five state-of-the-art (SOTA) EA baselines, two SOTA Bayesian baselines, and three SOTA L2O methods.
+The highlights of this paper are shown as follows: \begin{itemize} \item Compared with the state-of-the-art BBO methods, B2Opt achieves multiple orders of magnitude performance improvement with fewer function evaluations even if the training dataset is a low-fidelity set of the target black-box function. \item We design the B2Opt framework to realize the automated GA, which can better represent optimization strategies.
+It is easier to map random solutions to optimal solutions with fewer evaluation times during optimization. \item We design a new training strategy to reduce the evaluation cost of expensive objective functions during training.
+It uses cheap surrogate functions for expensive target tasks instead of directly evaluating the target black-box function. \end{itemize}

+The rest of this paper is organized as follows.
+Section II summarizes the related work about learnable optimization strategy.
+Section III formalizes the studied problem and introduces the background of GAs and Transformer.
+Section IV presents the content of B2Opt.
+Section V conducts extensive experiments to evaluate the effectiveness of B2Opt.
+Finally, Section VI concludes the whole paper.